About USC Gould

 SSRN Author Page: Link

-Daniel Klerman teaches Civil Procedure, Choice of Law, English Legal History, and Law, Language and Values.
+Daniel Klerman teaches Civil Procedure, Property, Concepts in American Law, and English Legal History.

 In 2014, he received the Student Bar Association (SBA) Faculty Appreciation (“Outstanding Professor”) Award.